Skip to content

 Where to go next

 This calculation rarely sits alone in a planning exercise.
-If you're running these numbers, you'll probably also want the salary sacrifice value calculator, the employer match value calculator, and the annual gift tax allowance value calculator — each one answers a different question in the same territory.
-Treating them as a set rather than in isolation usually produces a more honest picture.
+Related tools include the employer match value calculator, the annual leave value calculator, and the annual gift tax allowance value calculator — each one answers a different question in the same territory.

 Example Scenario